 Leading Core Lab for Spine Trials

 MMI has provided imaging core lab services for FDA-regulated studies of the spine since 2000.
-Images from over 3/4 of all spine IDE trials are managed through our facility.
+Images from 80% of regulated spine trials are managed through our facility.
 Our radiologists are experienced with all forms of fusion, arthroplasty, and disc repair.
 Our patented, 510(k)-cleared, Quantitative Motion Analysis software (QMA®) has the highest accuracy and reproducibility of any published method for spine image analysis.
 Additionally, our scientific experts have interpreted the outcomes of scores of spine trials and contributed hundreds of publications to the scientific literature.
 No other core lab offers our unique combination of experienced readers, scientific expertise, and specialized technology for spine clinical trials.

 Experience and Expertise